CT-Data-Collaborative/ctdata-lehd/README.md

 ## The map
 Inspiration:   http://www.robertmanduca.com/projects/jobs.html

-This a map the displays points for every job, classified by NAICS code (industry classification), as reported via the Census Longitudinal Employer-Household Dynamics dataset (LEHD).
-It is a catrographic style known as dot density.
+Above is a map that displays points for every job, classified by NAICS code (national industry classification of jobs), as reported via the Census Longitudinal Employer-Household Dynamics dataset (LEHD).
+It is a cartographic style known as dot density.
 The census data is extracted at the block level.
 Points are generated based on the count of jobs in different categories and then randomly plotted within the block group polygon.
 The location is not a precise geographic location, but rather algorithmic, in order to display both the intensity of a phenomenon as well as the variation at the given geographic scale.

 Here are some other examples and technical note: